thinkphp/computer-science-in-c/Gems /GUI/GTK/README.md

 ### Simple Apps

 1. Intro GTKmm
-2. Menu
-3. Notepad
+3. Notepad / Notepad
-4. Calculator
+4. Calculator/ Calculator
-5. ToDoList-persistent
+5. TodoList / ToDoList-persistent
-6. Login System
+6. Login / Login System
-7. Tic Tac Toe
+7. Games / Tic Tac Toe
-8. Url Shortner
+8. Shortner / Url Shortner
-9. The Time in Words (7:23 => twenty three past 7)
+9. Competitive Programming / The Time in Words (7:23 => twenty three past 7)

 To compile your `C++` program using `gtkmm`, you need to ensure you have the necessary development packages installed (such as `gtkmm-3.0`) and use the appropriate compiler flags.